timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/recipes/natural-language-to-structured-data.md

+---
+title: 'Converting Natural Language to Structured Data: Hashbrown Angular Docs'
+meta:
+  - name: description
+    content: 'This recipe shows how to replace complex form controls with a single natural-language input in Angular.
+We use a large-language model to parse what the user types and convert it into structured data that your backend already expects.'
+---
 # Converting Natural Language to Structured Data

 This recipe shows how to replace complex form controls with a single natural-language input in Angular.
 We use a large-language model to parse what the user types and convert it into structured data that your backend already expects.
 You should be comfortable with: